-Top authors and entrepreneurs swear by the process of setting and working toward clearly-defined goals.
-You may think that things like visions and goals are only for the world of business, but the most successful self-published authors today do treat their book publishing like a business.
-Indie authors are very busy, juggling lots of things; so without a clearly signposted path, it’s easy to get lost.
-Whatever stage you are at, goals will help you to get more done and be more successful.
+Top authors, entrepreneurs, and self publishing companies swear by the process of setting and working toward clearly-defined goals.
+You may think that things like visions and goals are only for the business world, but the most successful self-published authors today do treat their book publishing like a business.
+Indie authors are very busy, juggling lots of things, so without a clearly signposted path, it’s easy to get lost.
+Whatever stage you are at, goals will help you get more done and be more successful.

 “This one step—choosing a goal and sticking to it—changes everything.”